Skip to main content

 Application Process

 Students will be notified by email about an upcoming election.
-For the Spring 2024 election, please expect an email with application instructions by early February.
+For the Fall 2024 election, please expect an email with application instructions by early August.
 To be considered for induction, students must provide the following:

 (1) Updated standardized CV.
 Note that this CV should be anonymized and should NOT contain undergraduate or graduate education information other than what is requested.
 We ask that you format according to the instructions in the template and do not include your name anywhere in the document itself.
 Please submit your CV as a word document with the file name “AOA_CV_LASTNAME.”

-(2) Responses to the 3 essay prompts provided, which should not exceed 150 words each
+(2) Responses to the 2 required essay prompts provided, which should not exceed 150 words each, and the optional 3rd essay prompt

 (3) Completed consent form